5 Questions That Create Happy Relationships

 Most of us steer clear of things that others don’t like about us.
 But its unrealistic to expect that you’ll be perfect, or that you won’t bug or even frustrate your partner at times.
 Get it out there on the table in a collaborative way so it doesn’t come out sideways in a moment of anger.
 Maybe even find a way to get more light-hearted about it and put yourself in their shoes.
 You’re both different and both imperfect, so some friction is par for the course.
 Get good at acknowledging and talking constructively about it.

-I love hearing how these ideas are helping OR where you get stuck!
-Feel free to leave a comment below, drop me an email, or if you want to some help changing how you relate and are creating the love you want in your life - feel free to call me for a free 15 minute phone consultation at (415) 797-8297.
+If you want to some help changing how you relate and are creating the love you want in your life - feel free to call me for a free 15 minute phone consultation at (415) 797-8297.
 I am San Francisco’s resident relationship therapist helping couples create the love and life that they want!